Neh333/GoogleSlides-Gen/README.md

 # GoogleSlides-Gen
-Tool for making google slides over a date range
+Web tool using .net 8 for making google slides over a date range